Pppp1116/wireless-copy/README.md

 Current limitations:

-- The CMake project currently builds an executable named `rdbg`
 - The listener expects TLS certificate files at `certs/server.crt` and `certs/server.key`
 - File mode is currently interactive only through menu options `3` and `4`